spacekookie/website/content/blog/112_p1_primitivism.md

 because they are fallible and replicate a human's biases, but because of their foundational inner workings: binary!
 The sheere fact that computers operate on the basic assumptions of truths and falsehoods means that there is to assume to _be_ universal truths.
-Right?

-Wrong!
 Not only are conclusions from this hypothesis often shallow and reductionist, they also misunderstand the performative, interpretational nature of computers.
 On the wire every signal is analog.
 It is the interpolation to binary that gives them meaning.
-But: this does not mean it is represantative of a truth, it is merely a projection of an assumption.
-The same way that axioms in mathematicts are not "truths", but rather assumptions to build discoveries on top.
+But: this does not mean it is representative of a truth, it is merely a projection of an assumption.
+The same way that axioms in mathematics are not "truths", but rather assumptions to build discoveries on top of.

 The same can be applied to binary data: on the wire all data looks pretty much the same.
 Again, it is an interpretation that turns